-You can use BMJ Learning free of charge if you are a BMA member, if your institution has purchased access, or if you are from a developing country (part of the HINARI initiative).
+You can use BMJ Learning free of charge if you are a BMA member or if your institution has purchased access.
 Otherwise, to access the full range of learning modules relevant to your specialty or profession, you will need a subscription.

 We also have a range of free modules that anyone can try.
 You'll need to register to access the free modules.
 Registration is quick, simple, and free.

 How much does it cost to access the learning modules on BMJ Learning?

 Please see our subscription page for the latest prices.

 Is VAT payable on subscriptions?